What are embedded leases?

 Although you may have done some embedded leases accounting in the past, it’s now a much bigger issue because the new standards bring operating leases, and even some types of service contracts, onto the balance sheet.

 That means embedded leases accounting has a much bigger impact on your income statement under the new rules.
+Streamline this tedious process by utilizing our lease accounting software to save time and ensure embedded leases meet the new lease accounting standards

 Embedded leases accounting: 3 questions for identifying embedded leases